 - Polishing system

 - Wax polish

-Choose the clean space and lay your guitar out.
+Choose a clean space and lay your guitar out.
 It is always better to get supplies in order.
-Take a soft towel and rest the guitar’ neck for proper balance.
-Its time to start cleaning.
+Take a soft towel and rest the guitar’s neck for proper balance.
+It’s time to start cleaning.